 “From the River to the Sea, Palestine Will Be Free.”

 This is the future Donald Trump holds out for us.
-And whenever we hear anyone sing chant, we here at ZOA will know we've found a friend.
+And whenever we hear anyone sing that chant, we here at ZOA will know we've found a friend.